INSTITUTE FOR QUALITY AND ACCREDITATION IN HEALTHCARE

 EXTERNAL COMPREHENSIVE ASSESSMENT (ACCREDITATION) PROCEDURE

-The duration of the external comprehensive assessment of a medical organization cannot be less than two working days and is determined depending on the number of people served, the volume of hospital beds and the number of structural divisions of the institution (branches, representative offices) located outside the main building.
+The duration of the external comprehensive assessment of a medical organization cannot be less than two working days and is determined based on the size of the population served, the hospital bed capacity, and the number of structural divisions (branches, representative offices) located outside the main building.

-The assessment of compliance with the accreditation standards (criteria) is carried out by an expert group based on the following methods:
+The assessment of compliance with accreditation standards (criteria) is conducted by an expert group using the following methods:

 4. Direct observation.

-All materials collected by the expert group during the accreditation process, including photos and videos, have confidentiality status and cannot be used for distribution or personal purposes.
-Based on the results of the external comprehensive assessment, a final event is organized - a briefing with the participation of the personnel of the medical organization, at which the experts present preliminary conclusions on the results of the assessment.
-To record the process and ensure transparency, the briefing is accompanied by audio and video recording.
+All materials collected by the expert group during the accreditation process, including photos and videos, are confidential and may not be used for distribution or personal purposes.
+Following the external comprehensive assessment, a final event is organized—a briefing with the medical organization's staff, at which the experts present their preliminary conclusions on the results of the assessment.
+To document the process and ensure transparency, the briefing is accompanied by audio and video recording.

 POST-ACCREDITATION REPORTS